 certainly be in keeping with historical trends.

-you an idea of what future costs might be, based on the most recent cost data
+This chart shows what future costs might be, based on the most recent cost data

 |Year||4-yr public ||4-yr private|